devfemibadmus/easyfileshare/readme.md

 ## Technology Stack

-- **Python:** The backend of EasyFileShare is powered by Python, providing a flexible and easy-to-maintain codebase.
+- **Python (Flask):** The backend of EasyFileShare is powered by Flask, providing a flexible and easy-to-maintain codebase.

 - **Google Compute Engine:** Hosted on Google Compute Engine for flexible and scalable application hosting.